Sharing and embedding

 You can adjust the texture with hue, saturation, brightness, and contrast.

 Under the transformation menu, you can set tiling, offset, rotation and resolution.

 Advanced Materials Settings

-In advanced material settings are properties such as subsurface, refraction, clearcote, thinfilm and reflectivity, ambient occlusion, lightmap, double sided.
+In advanced material settings are properties such as subsurface, refraction, clearcoat, thinfilm and reflectivity, ambient occlusion, lightmap, double sided.

-Refraction is a redirection of light that passes through the objects.
-In reality, you can observe this effect mostly on objects made out of glass, acrylic glass or water.
+Refraction is a redirection of light that passes through objects.
+In reality, you can observe this effect mostly on objects made out of glass, acrylic glass, or water.
 Usually, it's either a value of 0 or 100.
 For best results, it's not recommended to combine it with the Subsurface.

-Absorption value is distance between the object's surface and start of the absorption.
-For stronger effect, set lower value.
+Absorption value is the distance between the object's surface and the start of the absorption.
+For a stronger effect, set a lower value.